 A. Introduction: the idea of sacrifice in ancient Israel.

 1. (1) God speaks to Moses from the tabernacle.

 Now the LORD called to Moses, and spoke to him from the tabernacle of meeting, saying,

 a.
 Now the LORD called to Moses: The story of Leviticus picks up where Exodus left off.
 The people of Israel, the covenant descendants of Abraham, Isaac, and Jacob, were still camped at the foot of Mount Sinai.
-They remain at Sinai through the Book of Leviticus.
+They remained at Sinai throughout the time period covered by the book of Leviticus.

 b.
 From the tabernacle of meeting: This indicates that the tabernacle was now completed.
 The last several chapters of Exodus described the construction of the tabernacle (Exodus 35-40).
 With the tabernacle of meeting complete, the sacrificial system could now be put into operation.

 i.
 In John 1:14 there is a deliberate link between this tabernacle of meeting and the incarnate Jesus Christ (the Word became flesh and dwelt [tabernacled] among us.
 As the tabernacle of meeting was a symbol of God’s presence among His people, Jesus Christ was God present on earth.

 2. (2) What to do when you bring an offering to LORD.